Format

 Charles Renee Mackintosh used rose motifs in a many of his works and the rose petals have been added to the blend to symbolise this.

-The 1903 blend is exclusive to Macintosh at the Willow, where it can be enjoyed in the Willow Tea Rooms or purchased in the gift shop or online.
+The 1903 blend is served at Macintosh at the Willow, where it can be enjoyed in the Willow Tea Rooms or purchased in the gift shop.
+You can also purchase this tea online on our website.